mkarutz/sdsl-lite/README.md

   SDSL data structure.
   * All implemented data structures are composable.
 For example, a compressed suffix tree can be composed of a variety different, smaller succinct data structures.
-  We provide an intiuitive template interface to declare the succinct data structure you want to use.
+  We provide an intuitive template interface to declare the succinct data structure you want to use.
   * We maintain an extensive collection of examples which help you use the different features provided by the library.
   * All data structures are tested for correctness using a unit-testing framework.
-  * We provide a large collection of supporting documentation constisting of examples, cheat sheets, tutorial slides and walkthroughs.
+  * We provide a large collection of supporting documentation consisting of examples, cheat sheets, tutorial slides and walkthroughs.

 The library contains many succinct data structures from the following categories: